 If you are looking for a back to school activity to correspond with this hands-on activity, there is a FREE First Days of School flipbook available for my subscribers.
-Join me by subscribing, for free, and gaining access to my Free Resource Library, full of printable resources and activities.
+Join me by subscribing, for free, and gaining access to my Free Resource Library.
+The library is full of printable resources and activities.
 More information is below the kindness activity description.

 Back to School Activity Materials

-I used some old ball pit balls, because I already had them, but you can use any ball or even something as simple as scrunched up paper.
+I used some old ball pit balls, because I already had them.
+However, you can use any ball or even something as simple as scrunched up paper.
 You will need:

 - Balls (Or pompoms, paper balls, tennis balls etc.)

 - Bucket (Or a large bowl or can)